Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Method

 Following that, we compute error vector $\bfe^{true}_i = \bfx_i - \hat{\bfx}_i$ and residual $\bfr_i=\bfb_i - A^h \hat{\bfx}_i = A^h \bfe^{true}_i$ to obtain the $i$-th data sample.
 This procedure generates data samples of varying smoothness levels to be used as training residuals.
 Optimizing \cref{eq:lossnet} against these error-residual pairs directs the network to learn to handle smooth error vectors.
 The output of the network may be noisy (generating low errors but high residuals), hence in inference time we smooth the network's output using a V-cycle, so it is easy for FGMRES to include it when considering the optimal linear combination of the iterations.

 To solve our Helmholtz problem, information must propagate from the boundaries deep into the domain, and vice-versa.
 This means that during training, the network must learn to propagate information across the domain regardless of the size of the domain and the location of the boundaries.
 Thus, networks exposed only to small domains may struggle to generalize to larger domains.
 While CNNs are composed of shift-invariant convolutions, there is a huge influence to the boundaries, especially in multiscale networks like U-Net that reach tiny grids.
 On the other hand, training on larger domains is expensive.
 We show that training the network on multiple scales, i.e., exposing it to varying sizes of problems, enables it to scale better to sizes unseen during training.
 This especially saves training time compared to training only on the maximal size since most of the iterations are obtained on smaller grid sizes.
-To this end, we create datasets of three different sizes: samples are taken from each source dataset, and upscaled to $128 \times 128, 256 \times 256$ and $512 \times 512$.
-We then alternate between these sizes during training every few epochs (here, 20).
-The length of the epochs containing larger training examples is adjusted to be shorter, so as to use mostly smaller training examples, reducing the number of large examples overall.
+To this end, we create datasets of three different sizes: samples are taken from each source dataset, and resized to $128 \times 128, 256 \times 256$ and $512 \times 512$ using bi-linear interpolation.
+Samples of each respective size are considered a separate dataset for training purposes.
+We then alternate between these datasets during training every few epochs (here, 20).
+The length of the epochs containing larger training examples is adjusted to be shorter, to use mostly smaller ones, reducing the number of large examples overall.
 For example, an epoch of $128 \times 128$ samples is comprised of \num{16000} samples, a $256 \times 256$ is made up of \num{10000} samples and a $512 \times 512$ epoch is only 4000 samples long.
 Hence, the training requires less samples of the larger sizes while still performing well.

 \paragraph{Slowness Model Datasets}To generate slowness models for training and testing, we use three source datasets of increasing difficulty: CIFAR-10~\cite{Krizhevsky09learningmultiple}, OpenFWI Style-A~\cite{deng2021openfwi} and STL-10~\cite{coates2011stl10}.
 While CIFAR-10 and STL-10 are natural image datasets and therefore have no bearing on the Helmholtz problem, they serve here as large data sets of general-purpose slowness models to demonstrate our method.